Table of Contents

 What data is collected and how will it be used?:

-Vulnerability scanning and other passive detection capabilities will provide an inventory of vulnerabilities and the related criticalities.
+Vulnerability scanning and other passive detection capabilities will provide an inventory of vulnerabilities and the related weightings.
 This data will be treated as Confidential university data.
-The vulnerability assessment processes will not aim to search the content of personal electronic files on the scanned systems unless they are exposed to the public.
 In addition, the vulnerability assessment processes should not cause network outages although system and application administrators may see log entries of the activity reflected in their logs.
+Additionally, printers using legacy protocols (e.g., jetdirect, lpd) could print pages when being scanned -- such devices should be configured to use more secure printing protocols (e.g., IPP) or should have a exception requested to exclude them from scanning.
+Note exceptions for printers exposed to the global Internet will not be permitted.

 What Information Security Policy and Standards is this based on?: